-You should have already noticed the recycling points (milieuperrons) in your neighbourhood.
+You may have already noticed the recycling points (milieuperrons) in your neighbourhood.
 Here you can dispose of your PBD [Plastic packaging, tins/cans (Blik) and Drink cartons], glass (both white and dark), as well as paper and cardboard.
 You can check the location of the recycling points at this link (in Dutch) or in the Milieu App.
-Disposing of your recyclable waste at the milieuperrons is free, and you can use the platforms on any day from 07:00 to 22:00.
+Disposing of your recyclable waste at the milieuperrons is free, and you can use the platforms every day from 07:00 to 22:00.

 If you have large paper/cardboard items that are really hard to break apart, you have two other options: the first is to take them to an environmental park; the second is to wait for the day on which the municipality collects paper and cardboard.
 This is free and it happens once a month.
-You can simply tie up all your paper/cardboard together (using sisal or cotton string) or put all the items in a cardboard box and leave it out on the street in front of your house .
-Use the waste calendar (in Dutch) or the Milieu App to find out when the collection will happen in your neighbourhood.
+The exact date depends on your neighbourhood so be sure to check this out from the waste calendar or Milieu app.
+You can simply tie up all your paper/cardboard together (using sisal or cotton string) or put all the items in a cardboard box and leave it out on the street in front of your house the night before the pick-up day.

 Lastly, it’s also important that any items you’re getting rid of are not covered in food leftovers.
 For example, a very oily pizza box cannot be recycled, but should be disposed of in the same way as your non-recyclable waste.

-Remember that you can return some bottles in dedicated machines at the supermarkets where you bought them, and get some money back for doing so.
+In the Netherlands you can return many bottles in dedicated machines at the supermarkets where you bought them, and get some money back for doing so.
 This is usually for beer bottles, beer crates, or bigger plastic bottles.
-You can check if this is the case by looking on the back of the bottle, or on your receipt, if it says the word “Statiegeld”; Statiegeld is a small deposit you pay on the bottles when you buy them, which gets returned to you if you bring the bottles back to the supermarket you got them in.
+You can check if this is the case by looking on the back of the bottle, or on your receipt, if it says the word “Statiegeld”.
+Statiegeld is a small deposit you pay on the bottles when you buy them, which gets returned to you if you bring the bottles back to the supermarket you got them in.
 This is done to encourage consumers to return (and thus recycle) them.